hypothesis/via/README.md

 Via 3 serves PDFs using [PDF.js](https://mozilla.github.io/pdf.js/).
 PDF.js is
 vendored into the source tree and the viewer HTML is patched to load the Hypothesis client.
-To update the PDF viewer, run `tools/update-pdfjs`.
+To update the PDF viewer, run `make update-pdfjs`.

 How Via 3 works
 ---------------